How We Pray for the Nations

 A Closing Encouragement

 We pray because God reigns.
 We pray because Christ has been given all authority.
-We pray because the gospel is still going forth.
+We pray because the gospel is still being preached and bearing fruit.
 We pray because mercy is needed.
 We pray because the church belongs to the Lord.
 We pray because one day the redeemed from all nations will worship before the Lamb.

 Until that day, we keep praying.